Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Subversion Hook Scripts
 ````````````````````````

-|SYSPRODUCTNAME| offers an easy to use Web interface to administrate
+Tuleap offers an easy to use Web interface to administrate
 the common settings of your Subversion repository like access control
 and email notification.
 In case project administrators want to go deeper
-in customizing the behavior of their |SYSPRODUCTNAME| repository, they
+in customizing the behavior of their Tuleap repository, they
 can get access to the Subversion hook scripts.

 In order to access those hook scripts, you must be granted the right to
-log into the |SYSPRODUCTNAME| server with your Shell Account (see
+log into the Tuleap server with your Shell Account (see
 :ref:`shell-account`) [#f1]_.